jasonmklug/multi-discipline/_posts/2014-11-10-podcast-discovery-and-recommendation.md

 * As a user, I “follow” other users whose podcast recommendations I think I’d find interesting (probably people whose interests I already know mirror my own, thanks to their presence on other social sites/services).
 * Individual episodes which have been recommended by users who I follow will be added to my “followed” feed.
 * Like retweets, even if more than one user who I follow recommends an episode, that episode is only added once to my “followed” feed.
-* When I want to expand my podcast horizons through a set of socially curated episode recommendations, I simply open my “followed” feed (which has all of the recommended individual episodes compiled into a single feed) in my podcatcher, and play an episode.
+* When I want to expand my podcast horizons through a set of socially curated episode recommendations, I should be able to simply open my “followed” feed (which has all of the recommended individual episodes compiled into a single feed) in my podcatcher, and play an episode.
 * The rest of my subscriptions in that podcatcher should not be affected.
-* If I find an episode interesting enough that I want to subscribe to the podcast directly, there would be a button for doing just that on the individual episode’s “now playing” or “info” view.
+* If I find an episode interesting enough that I want to subscribe to the podcast directly, there should be a button for doing just that on the individual episode’s “now playing” or “info” view.
 * If someone I follow adds a recommendation for a podcast to which I’m already subscribed, that episode should not appear in my “followed” feed.

 ## The Tools